tsevdos/repocompare/README.md

 # RepoCompare
 > A React powered single page application that you can easily compare [Github](https://github.com) repositories.

-## Installation
+## Installation - Run locally

 ```
 npm install
-npm run build # creates the dist directory, read note below
+npm run build     # generates `bundle.js` and `index.html` files, read note below for more info
 npm start
 open http://localhost:8080
 ```

-*Note: You need to create (build) the `index.html` and `bundle.js` files on root directory, because webpack-dev-server is configured to serve this directory for development.*
+*Note: You need to build the `index.html` and `bundle.js` files (on root and dist directory respectively), because webpack-dev-server serves the root directory for development (hence you need an `index.html` file).*